 The future land use map is based on the community vision guides development for the next 20 years using very general categories: Mixed-Use Commercial, Mixed-Use Residential Neighborhood, Parks and Open Space, Industrial, and Rights of Way.
-Upon adopting this Plan, the official controls of the municipality such as the zoning code and subdivision ordinance and relevant regulatory guidance will be updated and revised to best implement the plan.
+Upon adopting this plan, the official controls of the municipality such as relevant portions of the city's Code of Ordinances, notably chapters 34 and 70 and relevant regulatory guidance will be updated and revised to best implement the plan.
 The Interventions map identifies those areas expected to see more investment and potential change in the next 20 years, as well as showing those places where Northfield wants to continue what's working well and areas where lower cost, high-impact investments may be needed and anticipated.